bitrise-io/devcenter/_articles/en/builds/build-numbering-and-app-versioning.md

 ## Changing the build number of your build

-Set the build number manually on the website.
+You can set the build number manually on the website.
 This is useful if, for example, you migrated to Bitrise from some other service where your app already had several builds.
 This way you do not have to start from 1!

 Open your app and go to its **Settings** tab.